-Liquid applied resins are one of the fastest growing markets for the waterproofing and surfacing of flat roofs, car parks, walkways, balconies and terraces due to their advantages over traditional and hot applied materials.
-But it is a situation of buyer beware because not all resins are created equal.
+Cold, liquid applied resins are the fastest growing market for the waterproofing and surfacing of flat roofs, car parks, walkways, balconies and terraces due to their advantages over traditional and hot applied materials.
+But it is a situation of ‘buyer beware’ because not all resins are created equal.

 In the UK we are known for talking about the weather, and with good reason in our temperate climate.
-In practice there are very few days that are rain free, especially when we move out of the two or three months that we call summer.
+In practice, there are very few days that are rain free across the country, especially when we move out of the two or three months that we call summer.

-With Triflex PMMA systems you even have the benefit that there are more months of the year that you can work in.
-If you need to find a weather window of just a few hours without rain, rather than an entire day or more, your effective waterproofing season is longer.
+With Triflex PMMA systems you even have the benefit that you can work all year round.
+All you need is a weather window of just a few hours without rain, rather than an entire day or more, ensuring your effective waterproofing season is uninterrupted.
 And here’s the real rub, with a PMMA resin from Triflex the curing time is not temperature dependent, so it can be installed all year round down to temperatures of 0°C and -5°C for details, so that’s winter covered as rarely does anyone want to be working outside below freezing.

 Where it also shines is in the overall installation cost.
-Triflex PMMA resins allow the installer to maximise weather windows, massively cutting down installation time and time on site as a whole.
-This means there is reduced need for access to a building or roof, less labour time for the installer and services such as scaffolding are needed for shorter periods.
+Triflex PMMA resins not only allow the installer to maximise weather windows but massively cut down installation time and time on site as a whole.
+This means there is a reduced need for access to a building or roof, lower scaffold costs, less labour time for the installer and greater productivity

 Ask yourself do you find yourself looking at the sky or perhaps the weather app on your phone and scratching your head trying to work out if you or the contractor you’ve employed can get that flat roof, car park or other application finished on a particular day?
 Perhaps you decide it is better to leave it until later in the week, or even later in the year?
-In the mean-time, is your customer screaming at you to get the job done because their building is closed and not in use, or worse yet they are losing revenue?
+In the mean-time, is your customer or tenant screaming at you to get the job done because of the restrictions to access or disruption, or because they are losing revenue?

-Perversely many waterproofing issues will be discovered in the colder autumn and winter months of the year when it is most likely to rain or even snow.
-Chances are your customer wants their issue it solved, and they want it solved quickly before there is too much damage.
+Perversely many waterproofing issues will be discovered in the colder autumn and winter months of the year when it is colder and most likely to rain or even snow.
+Chances are your customer wants their issue solved, and they want it solved quickly before there is too much damage.

-By using a Triflex PMMA system, if you are a building surveyor you can solve your client’s waterproofing problem quickly, if you are an installer you can work all year round and if you are the building owner your problem is resolved promptly, with minimal disruption.
-Now that’s what we call a real win win situation.
+By using a Triflex PMMA system, if you are a building surveyor you can solve your client’s waterproofing problem quickly, if you are a contractor you can work all year round and if you are the building owner your problem is resolved promptly, with minimal disruption.
+Now that’s what we call a real win-win situation.